BernatCasanas/Static-Code-Analysis/README.md

 * List of Errors
 ![](https://github.com/BernatCasanas/Static-Code-Analysis/blob/master/Research%20Images/Codacy/image%20(4).png?raw=true)

 It shows a wide list of issues.
-I don't recomend to look at them too much, it's better to look at them with an organization (in each file and with visually feedback).<br>
+I don't recomend to look at them, but with an organization (in each file and with visually feedback).<br>
 * Pull Request List
 ![](https://github.com/BernatCasanas/Static-Code-Analysis/blob/master/Research%20Images/Codacy/Captura.JPG?raw=true)